asim/turbo/README.md

 ### Caching

-Context is cached in memory by default for up-to 10 prior prompts.
-This can be modified by request to `/chat/prompt` with the `context` field set to an integer above 0.
-The cache is built from the database of prior messages if no context is in memory.

 Redis can be used as an alternative persistent cache.
 This will enable horizontally scaling the proxy alongside the use of the external database like postgres.
 To do so specify the `REDIS_ADDRESS` env var with the connection string.